y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 07, 2022</time> Continued with the Arithmetic Formatter project and fixed the alignment of the numbers!
+Will finish the project tomorrow.

 - <time>Oct 06, 2022</time> Continued with the Arithmetic Formatter project.

 - <time>Oct 05, 2022</time> Continued with the Arithmetic Formatter project.
 I'm sort of close to fixing the arrangement.